 Regular train services operate every day between Lauterbrunnen and Interlaken with connections to other towns and cities in Europe.

-For visitors arriving by car, a large multi-deck undercover car park is located next to the Lauterbrunnen train station.
-Charges apply.
+For visitors arriving by car, street parking in Lauterbrunnen is very limited however a large multi-deck undercover car park is located next to the Lauterbrunnen train station.

 This article was first published in 2009 and has been updated and republished.